Low eigenvalues and one-dimensional collapse: Motivation and results

+The above calculation is well known to spectral geometers but we have included it for the benefit of students and researchers new to the field.
+One of the aims of this paper is to accessibly present techniques and ideas which can be useful for eigenvalue problems and which require minimal, if any, sophisticated technical machinery.

-The following formulae are due to \cite{l-w}, \cite{l-u}, and \cite{qw} for Bessel functions of real order and date back to the work of \cite{watson} and \cite{olver} for Bessel functions of integer order.
+The following formulae are found in \cite{l-w, l-u}, and \cite{qw} for Bessel functions of real order and \cite{watson} and \cite{olver} for Bessel functions of integer order.
 The first and second zeros of the Bessel function of order $\nu$ are

 where $a_i$ is the $ i^{th}$ zero of the Airy function of the first kind so that

 Consequently, we have the following estimates for the first two Dirichlet eigenvalues of the circular sector of opening angle $\alpha \pi$ and radius one